learn-academy-2019-charlie/full-stack-1-assessment-jonatansamuel/fs-one-concepts.md

 #### 8. Describe the React component lifecycle.
 What are some of the lifecycle methods?

-There are different lifecycle methods that react provides at different phases of a component's life.
-React automatically calls the responsible method according to the phase in which the component is.
-By doing so we have better control over our component and can mainpulate them through said methods.

-Lifecycle methods include:
-- initialization
-- mounting
-- updating
-- unmounting
+React lifecycle methods are a series of events tha happen from the birth of a react component to its death common methods include:

+- render(): it is the only required method within a class component in react
+- componentDidMount(): is called as soon as the component is mounted and ready to go and a good place to initiate API calls
+- componentDidUpdate(): A lifecycle method invoked as soon as the updating happens
+- componentDidWillUnmount( ): this method is called when the component is unmounted and destroyed.
+The perfect spot to clean everything up!

 #### 9. At this point in the program, what technologies/languages do you find yourself gravitating to?